jpiechowka/libsodium-file-crypter/README.md

 # libsodium-file-crypter
-A file encryption utinstructionsn C using libsodium
+A file encryption utility written in C using libsodium

 ## Requirements
 #### 1. Libsodium